X(3872) and its production at hadron colliders: Prompt X(3872) production in NRQCD

-As for the value of $|R^{\prime}_{2P}(0)|^2$, if one choose a larger one than that in (\ref{R0}), say, $0.102~\mbox{GeV}^5$~\cite{eichten}, the value of $k$ in Table~\ref{table1} will be decreased by a factor of 0.75 with fixed $r$, and the overlap between Table I and (\ref{k-Bdecay}) tends to disappear.
-Thus, our fits disfavor the lager one.
+As for the value of $|R^{\prime}_{2P}(0)|^2$, if one chooses a larger one than that in Eq.~(\ref{R0}), say, $0.102~\mbox{GeV}^5$~\cite{eichten}, the value of $k$ in Table~\ref{table1} will be decreased by a factor of 0.75 with fixed $r$, and the overlap between Table I and Eq.~(\ref{k-Bdecay}) tends to disappear.
+Thus, our fits disfavor the larger one.